Skip to main content

 Start Implementation

-Open a terminal and paste and launch a command there.
-The command will look like:
+3. Open a terminal and paste the command.
+It will look like:

 FAQ